rusticlion/Manastorm/manastorm_codebase_dump.md

 Depends on VFX-P1 (Dynamic Block Point) for the most accurate visual positioning, but can be done independently focusing purely on the animation logic after a block is detected.
 Priority: Medium (Post-Demo, improves stability)

+## Tickets/S10_GameJuice/AI-1-abstract-ai-core-from-personality.md
+Abstract Core AI Logic & Create Personality Interface
+Goal: Refactor OpponentAI.lua to remove hardcoded spell choices and delegate character-specific decisions to a new "Personality" system.
+Tasks:
+Define Personality Interface (ai/PersonalityBase.lua or similar concept):
+Outline the functions a personality module must provide, e.g.: getAttackSpell(ai, perception, spellbook) getDefenseSpell(ai, perception, spellbook) getCounterSpell(ai, perception, spellbook) getEscapeSpell(ai, perception, spellbook) getConjureSpell(ai, perception, spellbook) getPositioningSpell(ai, perception, spellbook) (Optional, for STATE.POSITION)
+These functions should return a specific spell object from the AI's spellbook or nil if no suitable spell is found/affordable.
+Modify OpponentAI.new(wizard, gameState, personalityModule):
+Add personalityModule as a parameter.
+Store self.personality = personalityModule.
+Refactor OpponentAI:decide():
+Remove all direct spellbook["X"] lookups.
+When a state (ATTACK, DEFEND, etc.) determines a spell should be cast, call the appropriate function from self.personality, passing self, self.perception, and self.wizard.spellbook.
+Example: if self.currentState == STATE.ATTACK, then local spellToCast =
+self.personality.getAttackSpell(self, p, self.wizard.spellbook).
+The decision to cast should still check self.wizard:canPayManaCost(spellToCast.cost) and self:hasAvailableSpellSlot().
+Refactor OpponentAI:castOffensiveSpell(), castDefensiveSpell(), etc.:
+These helper methods in OpponentAI:act() should be simplified or removed.
+The decide() function will now return specific spells if one is chosen. act() will primarily handle decision.type == "CAST_SPELL" with decision.spell directly.
+If decide() returns a more general action like ATTACK_ACTION (without a specific spell because the personality couldn't find one), act() can then call a generic self.personality.getBestSpellForIntent(STATE.ATTACK, ...) or simply do nothing if no spell is forthcoming.
+Acceptance Criteria:
+OpponentAI.lua no longer contains hardcoded spell IDs for Selene.
+OpponentAI:decide() calls methods on a self.personality object to get spell suggestions.
+The game still runs with the AI (it will be broken until AI-R2 is complete, but shouldn't crash due to missing methods if a dummy personality is temporarily used).
+Design Notes:
+The personality module effectively becomes the AI's "brain" for spell selection strategy.
+The core OpponentAI FSM and perception logic remains generic.

+## Tickets/S10_GameJuice/AI-2-implement-selene-personality.md
+Implement SelenePersonality Module
+Goal: Create the personality module for Selene, encapsulating her current hardcoded spell selection logic.
+Tasks:
+Create ai/personalities/SelenePersonality.lua:
+Implement the functions defined in the Personality Interface (from AI-R1).
+Move Selene's spell selection logic from the old OpponentAI:decide() and cast<Type>Spell() methods into these new functions.
+getDefenseSpell: Prioritize spellbook["2"] (Wrap in Moonlight).
+getEscapeSpell: Prioritize spellbook["2"] then spellbook["3"] (Moondance).
+getAttackSpell: Implement logic to choose between spellbook["123"] (Full Moon Beam), spellbook["13"] (Eclipse), spellbook["3"] (Moondance) based on perception (e.g., mana, opponent health).
+getCounterSpell: Choose between spellbook["13"] (Eclipse) and spellbook["3"] (Moondance).
+getConjureSpell: Return spellbook["1"] (Conjure Moonlight).
+Update AI Initialization (main.lua):
+When creating the AI for game.wizards[2] (Selene), pass an instance of
+SelenePersonality:
+local SelenePersonality = require("ai.personalities.SelenePersonality")
+game.opponentAI = OpponentAI.new(game.wizards[2], game, SelenePersonality)
+Use code with caution.
+Lua
+Acceptance Criteria:
+The AI controlling Selene behaves identically to its pre-refactor state.
+Selene AI correctly selects and attempts to cast her specific spells based on game situations.

+## Tickets/S10_GameJuice/AI-3-implement-ashgar-personality.md
+ Implement AshgarPersonality Module
+Goal: Create a new personality module for Ashgar, enabling the AI to control him.
+Tasks:
+Analyze Ashgar's Spellbook (wizard.lua):
+"1": Conjure Fire (Conjure)
+"2": Nova Conjuring (Resource Management/Setup - harder for AI initially, maybe focus on "1" for conjure)
+"3": Firebolt (Attack)
+"12": Battle Shield (Defense)
+"13": Blast Wave (Attack - Zone, good vs NEAR)
+"23": Emberlift (Positioning/Utility, Conjure Fire)
+"123": Meteor (Attack - Aerial Finisher, requires AERIAL setup) Create ai/personalities/AshgarPersonality.lua:
+Implement the Personality Interface functions for Ashgar.
+getDefenseSpell: Prioritize spellbook["12"] (Battle Shield).
+getEscapeSpell: Could be spellbook["23"] (Emberlift) for repositioning.
+If low health, might also consider freeAllSpells.
+getAttackSpell:
+If opponent AERIAL: Maybe spellbook["123"] (Meteor) if self is AERIAL.
+If opponent NEAR: spellbook["13"] (Blast Wave).
+Default/FAR: spellbook["3"] (Firebolt).
+Consider spellbook["123"] (Meteor) as a high-mana option if AI is AERIAL and opponent is GROUNDED.
+getCounterSpell: Ashgar doesn't have direct counters like Selene's Eclipse.
+Could use Blast Wave to disrupt NEAR, or Emberlift to change range/elevation.
+This might be less effective initially.
+getConjureSpell: Prioritize spellbook["1"] (Conjure Fire).
+Nova Conjuring is more complex due to its cost.
+getPositioningSpell: spellbook["23"] (Emberlift).
+Testing:
+Temporarily modify main.lua to assign Ashgar's personality to an AI controlling Ashgar (e.g., game.wizards[1] if P2 is human, or set up a temporary AI vs AI).
+Acceptance Criteria:
+An AI controlling Ashgar can select and attempt to cast spells from Ashgar's spellbook.
+The spell choices are somewhat logical for Ashgar's kit (e.g., uses shields defensively, firebolt offensively).
+The Ashgar AI functions without errors.

+## Tickets/S10_GameJuice/AI-4-trigger-attract-mode.md
+Attract Mode Trigger & AI vs. AI Setup
+Goal: Implement the mechanism to trigger an AI vs. AI duel after a period of inactivity on the main menu.
+Tasks:
+Idle Timer (main.lua):
+In love.update, when game.currentState == "MENU", add an idle timer. game.menuIdleTimer = (game.menuIdleTimer or 0) + dt.
+Reset game.menuIdleTimer = 0 whenever any key is pressed in the MENU state (modify Input.lua or main menu key handlers).
+Attract Mode Trigger (main.lua):
+In love.update (MENU state), if game.menuIdleTimer > ATTRACT_MODE_DELAY
+(e.g., 15-30 seconds):
+Set game.attractModeActive = true.
+Call a new function startGameAttractMode(). startGameAttractMode() function (main.lua):
+Call resetGame() (ensure resetGame() doesn't try to re-initialize player AI if attractModeActive is true).
+Disable player input (e.g., by setting a flag that Input.lua checks, or by temporarily clearing Input.Routes.p1 and Input.Routes.p2).
+Randomly select (or predefine) two different wizards (e.g., Ashgar vs Selene).
+Create OpponentAI instances for both game.wizards[1] and game.wizards[2]. local AshgarPersonality = require("ai.personalities.AshgarPersonality")
+local SelenePersonality = require("ai.personalities.SelenePersonality")
+game.player1AI = OpponentAI.new(game.wizards[1], game, AshgarPersonality)
+game.player2AI = OpponentAI.new(game.wizards[2], game, SelenePersonality)
+(Or, if one AI should be fixed, game.opponentAI can be used for P2, and a new game.player1AI for P1)
+Set game.currentState = "BATTLE_ATTRACT" (or a similar new state to distinguish from normal battle).
+Reset game.menuIdleTimer = 0.
+Update AI Calls (main.lua):
+In love.update (BATTLE state), if game.attractModeActive is true, call game.player1AI:update(dt) and game.player2AI:update(dt).
+If not in attract mode, call the regular game.opponentAI:update(dt) if game.useAI is true.
+Acceptance Criteria:
+After ~15-30 seconds of inactivity on the main menu, the game automatically starts an AI vs. AI duel.
+Both AI-controlled wizards attempt to cast spells.
+Player input is disabled during attract mode.

+## Tickets/S10_GameJuice/AI-5-play-and-cleanup-attract-mode.md
+Attract Mode Gameplay Loop & Exit Condition
+Goal: Ensure the AI vs. AI duel in attract mode plays out to completion and can be exited by the player.
+Tasks:
+Game Over Handling (main.lua):
+Ensure the existing game over logic (if wizard.health <= 0) correctly identifies a winner in AI vs. AI mode.
+When game.gameOver becomes true during BATTLE_ATTRACT state:
+Transition to GAME_OVER_ATTRACT state.
+Display the win screen as normal.
+After winScreenDuration, or on player input, transition back to MENU state.
+Exiting Attract Mode (Input.lua / main.lua):
+Modify Input.handleKey (or relevant key handlers in main.lua if attract mode bypasses Input.lua):
+If game.attractModeActive is true, any key press should:
+Set game.attractModeActive = false.
+Clean up AI instances: game.player1AI = nil, game.player2AI = nil.
+Re-enable player input routes if they were disabled.
+Call resetGame() to prepare for a potential player-initiated game.
+Set game.currentState = "MENU".
+Reset game.menuIdleTimer = 0.
+UI for Attract Mode (Optional, ui.lua):
+Consider adding a small "Attract Mode - Press Any Key" text overlay during BATTLE_ATTRACT or GAME_OVER_ATTRACT.
+Acceptance Criteria:
+AI vs. AI duels play until one wizard wins.
+The win screen is displayed.
+Pressing any key during the attract mode (battle or game over screen) immediately returns to the main menu.
+The game state is correctly reset, and player controls are restored after exiting attract mode.

 ## Tickets/S10_GameJuice/GFX-1-hit-flash.md
 Title: Implement Character Hit Flash
 Goal: Provide immediate, clear visual feedback when a wizard takes damage.